ckampfe/my-talks/lonestar-2019/talk.md

 ^Charlie

 ^Ok so the parts are better, what does that mean practically.

+^It means a couple of things.

 ^1.
 You can produce things that were impossible to build.
 Like, lattices, hollow things, things that required a lot of assembly can be printed as one piece.
+It means that now, you need real design expertise to start to make use of this stuff.
+The capability has risen, and so the skill required to make full use of that capability has also increased.
+So, we are building tools to support the smart folks on our team that do the mechanical engineering and physics simulations to design these parts so they get you safely from A to B.

 ^2.
 This changes everything, logistically.

 ![](/Users/clark/Downloads/Design.jpg)